MUMS - Doctify 2023 AwardAward-Winning Practice 2023 and Outstanding Patient Experience 2024 - Midlands Ultrasound and Medical Read more...

 Patients with a Mycoplasma infection, have an increased risk of getting other STIs, including HIV.

-MUMS GPs and Sexual Health Consultants offer Mycoplasma Genitalium testing.
+MUMS GPs, Nurse and Health Care Assistants offer Mycoplasma Genitalium testing.
 The cost of the test is £150.00.
-The cost of the consultation is £150.00

 Mycoplasma Genitalium is also included in our combined STI multiple tests.